-The School may carry out searches of pupils and/or their possessions.
-Only the Head and authorised members of staff may conduct a search of a pupil and/or their possessions.
-The School does not conduct intimate searches and only outer clothing (for example, coats, hats, shoes, boots, gloves and scarves) will be required to be removed.
+The School may carry out searches of pupils and/or their possessions.1 Only the Head and authorised members of staff may conduct a search of a pupil and/or their possessions.
+The School does not conduct intimate searches and only outer clothing (for example, coats, hats, shoes, boots, gloves and scarves) will be required to be removed but a pupil will first be given the opportunity to 'empty their pockets' and to disclose anything that they should not have in school.